samaursa/tlocEngine_wiki/Home.md

 ###CI Features###

 The engine uses CMake and is thus CI ready.
-Our build machine went offline in late 2015 in favor of another, more modern, engine that is in the works (where once again, the editor will _not_ be the main focus).
+The build machines went offline in late 2015 in favor of another, more modern, engine that is in the works (where once again, the editor will _not_ be the main focus).

 ###Tests###